Animals and Beasts

 The Straw Bear

-In Cambridgeshire on Plough Monday in the 1800s a person would be covered in straw from head to toe like a walking sheaf of corn.
-Normally they were led by another and held by a string of rope.
-This figure was called the Straw Bear and was encouraged to ‘dance’ for money from passers by.
-It is likely that this practice was inspired by dancing bears which were a popular but very cruel entertainment which was stopped in the 20th century.
-This custom was spectacularly revived in the 1980s and is the key part of the modern Straw Bear Festival in Whittlesey.
+In Cambridgeshire on Plough Monday in the 1800s a person would be covered in tied bundles straw from head to toe until they resembled a walking sheaf of corn.
+Led by a piece of rope, they were encouraged to dance for money from passers-by.
+This figure was called the Straw Bear and it is likely that this custom was inspired by dancing bears which were a popular but cruel form of entertainment that was banned in 1911.
+The straw bear can be seen today as a key part of an annual festival at Whittlesey.